Clooos/Bubble-Card/README.md

 > ```
 > If you didn't install it with HACS, change the path accordingly.
 Then, clear your browser cache.
 >
-> For Android HA Companion App users, you can close the app, then clear the app cache.
+> For Android Home Assistant Companion App users, you can close the app, then clear the app cache.
 If it's still not working, you can close and restart the app again.
 >
-> For iOS HA Companion App users, you can go to your HA settings, then navigate to Companion App > Debug > Clear Frontend Cache (or something similar), then refresh the page or restart the app.
+> For iOS Home Assistant Companion App users, you can go to your Home Assistant settings, then navigate to Companion App > Debug > Clear Frontend Cache (or something similar), then refresh the page or restart the app.
 >
 > For previous users of the **Optimized mode**, you will need to replace your `type: custom:bubble-pop-up` with this in YAML mode:
 >